A large portion of the Earth’s water is in the ocean.

 There’s also billions of gallons of drinkable water in bottles of water in shops on shelves around the world at any one time.

 It’s important to note water is constantly moving on the Earth between the atmosphere, ocean, rivers and streams, snowpacks and ice sheets, and underground.
+This is known as the hydrologic cycle.

 How Much Drinkable Water Is On Earth?